Jupiter Icy Moons Explorer: Trajectory

+Jupiter mission phases

+The main characteristics of the Jupiter reference tour are summarised below (source: Table 5-2 of ESA/SRE(2014)1).
+This scenario assumed an early June 2022 launch, however, the delta-V requirements are representative due to the rather short, repetitive orbital configurations of Europa, Ganymede and Callisto.

 Science objectives

-The JUICE orbiter will perform detailed investigations on Ganymede and evaluate its potential to support life.
+The Juice orbiter will perform detailed investigations on Ganymede and evaluate its potential to support life.
 Investigations of Europa and Callisto will complete a comparative picture of these Galilean moons.
 The three moons are thought to harbour internal liquid water oceans, and so are central to understanding the habitability of icy worlds.

+Ganymede and Callisto

 The main science objectives for Ganymede, and to a lesser extent for Callisto, are: